-It doesn’t take grueling effort to grow your intelligence for brilliant tone that avoids attacks.
-Minds literally rewire to create positive change and mind-bending possibilities.
+It doesn’t take grueling effort to grow our intelligence.
+Nor do we need rocket science to attain brilliant tone that avoids attacks.
+Minds literally rewire to create mind-bending possibilities when we look beyond problems (such as attacks from others) with an open mind.
 How so?

-Many of us toss limited notions into communication possibilities.
-In an attack climate we watch leaders perpetuate mental misconceptions about ways to win by snarking at those who differ or disagree.
-Sadly, hatred and division win but genius gets shut out.
+If we toss limited solutions into communications that failed in past to resolve conflict we’ll lose yet again.
+Sadly we watch leaders perpetuate mental misconceptions about ways to win by snarking back at those who differ or disagree.
+See why hatred and division likely wins here or why genius gets shut out?

 But more smarts are attainable in good tone and it doesn’t take grueling effort to increase your reach through interpersonal intelligence.